What Are Good Sources of Vitamin D?

 - Salmon.
 Along with the other three fish in this list, salmon is what is known as an ‘oily fish’: a name for a few (very delicious) fish families that are sources of ‘good’ unsaturated fats***.
 The NHS recommends eating one portion of oily fish a week – make it a 85g salmon fillet, and you’ll get 6.2µg vitamin D, over half of the recommended daily intake.
 In need of recipe inspiration?
 Check out our smoked salmon recipe ideas.

-- ProActiv EXPERT with vitamin D. Delicious on your morning toast or melted over vegetables, our new ProActiv EXPERT spread contains 2µg of added vitamin D per serving****.
+- ProActiv spread with vitamin D. Delicious on your morning toast or melted over vegetables, our ProActiv spreads contain 0.75μg of vitamin D per serving****.

 - Egg yolk.
 Good news: one large, raw egg yolk contains 2.3μg of vitamin D, which means your beloved morning eggs, whether poached or boiled, are good for about a tenth of your RDA.